-- (a) Generally.
+(a) Generally.
 Unless made during a hearing or conference, a motion shall be in writing, shall state with particularity the grounds therefor, shall set forth the relief or order sought, and shall be accompanied by a written brief of the points and authorities relied upon.
-All written motions shall be served in accordance with Rule 210, be filed in accordance with Rule 211, meet the requirements of Rule 212, and be signed in accordance with Rule 213.
-The Presiding Officer may order that an oral motion be submitted in writing.
-Unless otherwise ordered by the Presiding Officer, if a motion is properly made, the proceeding shall continue pending the determination of the motion.
-No oral argument shall be heard on any motion unless the Presiding Officer otherwise directs. - (b) Opposing and reply briefs.
+All written motions shall be served in accordance with

+Rule 210, be filed in accordance with Rule 211, meet the requirements of Rule 212, and be signed in accordance with Rule 213.
+The Commissioner (or hearing officer, if the proceeding has been delegated to one) Presiding Officer may order that an oral motion be submitted in writing.
+Unless otherwise ordered by the Commissioner (or designated hearing officer) Presiding Officer, if a motion is properly made, the proceeding shall continue pending the determination of the motion.
+No oral argument shall be heard on any motion unless the Commissioner (or designated hearing officer) Presiding Officer otherwise directs.

+- (b) Opposing and reply briefs.
 Briefs in opposition to a motion shall be served and filed within ten days after service of the motion.
 Reply briefs shall be served and filed within three days after service of the opposition. - (c) Length limitation.
-A brief in support of or opposition to a motion shall not exceed ten pages, exclusive of pages containing any table of contents, table of authorities, and/or addendum. - (d) Interim orders.
+A brief in support of or opposition to a motion shall not exceed ten pages, exclusive of pages containing any table of contents, table of authorities, and/or addendum.
+Requests for leave to file briefs in excess of ten pages are disfavored. - (d) Interim orders.
 The Presiding Officer shall rule on motions and make such other interim orders as are necessary and appropriate.